idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Okapi Olifant](http://okapi.sourceforge.net/Release/Olifant/ReadMe.htm) (free)

 An excellent free Translation Memory Editor.
-Caveat: it's current version is based on the old (2009) Windows-only .NET version of Okapi framework (a new Java-based version is in the works).
+Caveat: its current version is based on the old (2009) Windows-only .NET version of Okapi framework (a new Java-based version is in the works).
 Upside: It can be installed via Wine (or PlayOnLinux/CrossOver), provided that you have .NET framework 2.0 or later installed (on your Wine bottle/prefix).
 [Online documentation](http://okapi.sourceforge.net/Release/Olifant/Help/).

 [CafeTran Espresso](http://cafetran.com/) (paid)